A6M2 Model 21 Zero Manufacture No 51553 Tail Number 313

 Salvage

-In 1967, it was acquired by a Australian Thomas King, who wanted to recover a plane from New Guinea before retiring to Australia.
-He arranged for the donation of Wirraway A20-13 to the PNG Museum, and was allowed to recover this plane, and dismantled it into three major pieces for transport to Australia.
+During 1967, this Zero was acquired by Australian Thomas King, who wanted to recover a plane from Papua New Guinea before retiring to Australia.
+He arranged for the donation of Wirraway A20-13 to the PNG Museum, and was allowed to recover this plane, and dismantled it into three major components for transport to Australia.

-Problems erupted with the PNG government over the salvage, prompting the salvager to attempt to hide the plane's identy for export.
-It was meticulously repainted with bogus stencil 11593, and even a series of bogus victory markings on the side fuselage giving it the bogus identity of A6M2 Zero 11593.
+Afterwards, problems erupted with the PNG government over the salvage and Mr. King attempted to hide the plane's identity for export.
+It was meticulously repainted with bogus manufacture number 11593, and bogus victory markings on the side fuselage.
+Exported to Australia with this false identity.

-Exported to Australia, it was sold to the USAF Museum in the United States.
-It was stored outside for ten years, before it became a candidate for restoration.
+Later, sold to the United States Air Force Museum (USAF Museum).
+Shipped to the United States, this Zero was stored outside for ten years until it became a candidate for restoration.

 References